Peugeot e-5008 Review 2024

 “You can't help but be impressed by the futuristic floating display, spacious cabin and cool ambient lighting.”

 Supplementing the large curved display is a secondary display that Peugeot has called 'i-Toggles'.
 In essence, this is a bank of customisable controls that provide quick access to a range of features to save you time having to dive into the main touchscreen interface.
 While it's not quite as intuitive to use as physical buttons or dials, it's better than simply relying on jabbing on a touchscreen when you're on the move.
-Failing that, there's also the e-5008's voice assistant on hand that's activated when you say 'OK Peugeot'.
+Failing that, there's also the e-5008's voice assistant on hand, which is activated when you say 'OK Peugeot'.

-With just two trim levels to choose from, the entry-level Allure trim is pretty comprehensively spec'd, but GT spec cars get a few little extras that make the interior of the e-5008 a little bit nicer.
+The entry-level Allure trim is pretty comprehensively spec'd, but GT spec cars get a few little extras that make the interior of the e-5008 a little bit nicer.
 This includes heated seats, Alcantara upholstery and a 360-degree camera.
 We're also big fans of the ambient lighting on GT-spec cars, while there are eight colours to choose from.

 As we've touched on, the curved 21-inch display looks really slick.
 It's divided into two displays, with a digital instrument display in front of the driver that's supported by a central touchscreen infotainment display.
 There are no physical controls as such, but the main touchscreen is supplemented by a secondary screen underneath that provides customisable quick access to regularly used features.

-While it is possible to squeeze a couple of adults into the third row of seats, these are really best suited to children.
-It'll also mean that the middle row of seats can be moved further back for better legroom.
-And Peugeot's tinkered with the configuration of the middle row of seats compared to the old car.
+Peugeot's also tinkered with the configuration of the middle row of seats compared to the old car.
 Instead of three individual seats on the previous car (which each had its own ISOFIX fixings), the latest Peugeot e-5008 has a more typical second row design with a 40/20/40 split that sees a smaller central seat without ISOFIX.
-On the plus side, there's ample space and legroom, the seats can slide and recline, while there's also access to climate control settings.
+On the plus side, there's ample legroom, the seats can slide and recline, while there's also access to climate control settings.

 Handling and ride quality: What is the Peugeot e-5008 like to drive?